Causal inference methods for combining randomized trials and observational studies: a review: When observational data have no treatment and outcome information

-\paragraph{Consequences of a lack of overlap.} Note that when the overlap assumption between RCT and observational distributions does not hold, we may have to select a subpopulation from the observational data for generalization.
-In particular, similarly to the idea of trimming propensity scores for dealing with limited overlap between treated and control groups \citep{crump2009dealing,yang2018asymptotic}, \citet{chen2021generalizability} propose a generalizability score, a function of participation probability and propensity score, to select subpopulations from the observational data for causal generalization when the overlap is limited.
+\paragraph{Lack of overlap.} \modiff{The overlap assumption (see Assumption~\ref{a:pos}) is restrictive because RCT inclusion and exclusion criteria can be strict as the goal of RCTs (at least in early stages) is to show a clear effect even on a restricted population.
+Whenever Assumption~\ref{a:pos} does not hold, it is still possible to generalize on a different target population, such as the subset of the target population for which eligibility criteria of the trial are ensured.
+This has also been suggested before, for e.g. by \cite{tipton2013improving} (p.245).
+The question asked would rather be ``What would have been the estimated treatment effect in a situation where the trial has sampled individuals from the target population who meet the trial eligibility criteria?"}.
+Another approach has been proposed by \citet{chen2021generalizability}.
+Similarly to the idea of trimming propensity scores for dealing with limited overlap between treated and control groups, they propose a generalizability score: a function of participation probability and propensity score, to select subpopulations from the observational data for causal generalization when the overlap is limited.

 \paragraph{Unobserved treatment effect modifiers.} Finally, we point out the important caveat that all methods assume the ignorability conditions \modif{(see Assumptions~\ref{a:trans-2}, \ref{a:trans-3}, \ref{a:trans-diff}, or \ref{a:trans})}: given the covariates $X$, the conditional treatment effect must be the same in the observational data and the RCT.
-In particular, this assumption could be violated if some treatment effect modifiers are not captured in the data\modif{, which is a plausible scenario given that data are seldom collected jointly and thus typically measure different covariates}.
-In case of a richer set of covariates in the RCT than in the observational study, \citet{egami2021covariate} propose a method to select a sufficient set of pre-treatment covariates.
-But in the case of a low number of common pre-treatment covariates, standard practice is to consider the subset of covariates present in both datasets. \modif{Recently, sensitivity analyses have been proposed to mitigate the consequences of missing covariates \citep{nguyen2017sensitivity, Andrews2018ValidityBias, nguyen2018sensitivitybis, dahabreh2019sensitivity, colnet2021causal, nie2021covariate, huang2022sensitivity}}
+In particular, this assumption could be violated if some shifted treatment effect modifiers are not captured in the concatenated data, which is a plausible scenario given that data are seldom collected jointly and thus typically measure different covariates.

+In case of a richer set of covariates in the RCT than in the observational study \modiff{(which doesn't necessarily mean that a sufficient set of pre-treatment covariates can be chosen, see for e.g. M-bias, see \cite{Pearl2000Book}, page 186)}, \citet{egami2021covariate} propose a method to select a sufficient set of covariates.
+But in the case of a low number of common covariates, standard practice is to consider the subset of covariates present in both data sets, \modiff{but this violates the identifiability condition}.
+Recently, sensitivity analyses have been proposed to mitigate the consequences of missing covariates \modiff{in the RCT, or in the observational sample or even in both data sets} \citep{nguyen2017sensitivity, Andrews2018ValidityBias, nguyen2018sensitivitybis, dahabreh2019sensitivity, colnet2021causal, nie2021covariate, huang2022sensitivity}.